dennishristov/2048/README.md

 There are a couple of things I find interesting about the solution that I would like to explain a bit.
 One can check out a deployed version [here](https://intense-everglades-29802.herokuapp.com).

+> Note: Only keyboard input is supported, I would have loved to support swipes for mobiles but decided to stop before that.

 ## Game State

 The entire state of the game is stored in an object looking like: